-If your child is currently overweight, you may wonder how you can help her stick to a serious diet and exercise plan.
+If your child is currently overweight, you may wonder how you can help her adopt a healthier lifestyle.

 Well, according to experts, rigorous diets and exercise plans are not the healthy habits to be striving for.
 Singling out an overweight kid will just make him feel persecuted and unhappy.
 It also won't work.

-Instead, you can help your overweight kid move toward a healthy weight in much the same way you can help a healthy-weight child maintain that healthy weight.
+Instead, you can help an overweight kid move toward a healthy weight in much the same way you can help a healthy-weight child maintain that weight.
 How?
-By making it easy for everyone in your family to make healthy choices and encouraging them to make those choices so consistently that they become your family's healthy habits.
+By making it easy for everyone in the family to make healthy choices and encouraging them to make those choices so consistently that they become the entire family's habits.

 Healthy Habit 1: Choose to eat dinner as a family.